bramley/phplist-plugin-ckeditor/README.md

 ## Upgrade CKEditor ##

-The plugin includes CKEditor 4.3.3 standard build but will not automatically upgrade to a new release.
+The plugin includes CKEditor 4.4.5 full package but will not automatically upgrade to a new release.
-You can download a later release of CKEditor or the Basic or Full builds from <http://ckeditor.com/download>.
+You can download a later release of CKEditor or the Basic or Standard builds from <http://ckeditor.com/download>.

 To install the build, expand the zip file, copy the ckeditor directory to your web site, and specify the path to the directory on the Settings page.
 It is recommended to use a new directory rather than overwriting the CKEditor version in the plugin's directory, so that it will not be affected if you upgrade the plugin.

+## Upgrade KCFinder ##

+The plugin includes KCFinder 3.12 but will not automatically upgrade to a new release.
+You can download a new release of KCFinder from <http://kcfinder.sunhater.com/download>.

+To install the build, expand the zip file, copy the kcfinder directory to your web site, and specify the path to the directory on the Settings page.
+It is recommended to use a new directory rather than overwriting the KCFinder version in the plugin's directory, so that it will not be affected if you upgrade the plugin.

 ## Upgrade from phplist 2.10.x with FCKEditor ##